munaray/standeva-munaray/src/markdown/end-of-va-era.md

 ---
 title: "The End of the VA Era: Pivoting from Human Virtual Assistants to Agentic AI"
 description: "Outsourcing to VAs was the smart play last decade.
 The next leap in efficiency is replacing entire VA workflows with autonomous AI agents."
-keywords: ["virtual assistants", "AI agents", "agentic AI", "outsourcing", "business process automation", "future of work", "marginal cost", "clickagent.ai"]
+keywords: ["virtual assistants", "AI agents", "agentic AI", "outsourcing", "business process automation", "future of work", "marginal cost", "ProcessZero.ai"]
 ---

 <image src="../public/blog-3-1.png" alt="Timeline showing shift from in-house teams to VAs to AI agents" />